abo-okakh/gem/README.md

 ```

 ## About
 `gem` is a simple and fast way to manage your ideas directly from the terminal.
-This is my first Go project, and I'm excited to share it with you! :D
+This is my first Go project, and I'm excited to share it with you! :)